Actually, ladies and gentlemen, the Jon Stewart and the Colbert rallies on October 30th, I have been thinking about this.

 Yesterday on this program, I mentioned that something curious had happened in the NFL Monday night game against the Tennessee Titans and Jacksonville Jaguars.

-Apparently, apparently the NFL, according to Fisher, said, you know, uh ESPN's got a couple of timeouts they haven't used, and a couple commercials.
+Apparently, apparently the NFL, according to Fisher, said, you know, ESPN's got a couple of timeouts they haven't used and a couple commercials.

 You need to call a couple timeouts here in the last two minutes so that ESPN get its commercials in.

-This is what Fisher said at the post-game press conference, because he was asked, why, why, why are you still running plays out there?
+This is what Fisher said at the post-game press conference because he was asked, why are you still running plays out there?

-Fisher said, Well, I wanted to take a knee, but Jack used his timeout, the coach of the Jaguars, Jack Del Rio.
+Fisher said, well, I wanted to take a knee, but Jack used his timeout to coach of the Jaguars, Jack Del Rio.

-Jack used his timeouts, so I mean, I wanted to take a knee.
+Jack used his timeout, so I wanted to take a knee.

-I wanted a game to end, but he's gonna take timeouts, okay.
+I wanted the game to end, but he's going to take timeouts.

 So they said, wait a minute.